mkidson/mkidson_obsidian_vault/MSc/To-Do files/presentation for Francois.md

 - This lead to a cutoff value at 1 MeVee since at 16 MeV, the alpha edge is still below 1 MeVee
 - Simulations were used to determine detector efficiency.
 The simulated, broadened light output responses were used in conjunction with efficiency calculations for EJ-301 to produce an efficiency curve for our detector

+# Unfolding broad neutron spectra
+- We produced efficiency-corrected detector response functions from 2-16 MeV.
+- Managed to unfold a number of spectra, most notable AmBe at the n-lab.
+- Energy resolution is limited by statistics in the responses.
+- Lower limit determined by efficiency calculations (alphas).
+- It shows good agreement to the reference detector, which is reasonable as we can expect slight changes in spectrum due to differences in source construction, so where the source is identical, there is better agreement

 # Comparison to a traditional detector system
 - We compared our detector to a cylinder of EJ-276 about the same size, coupled to a traditional PMT